instana/nodejs/CONTRIBUTING.md

 ## Node.js prerelease

-We have added support a prerelease [pipeline on Tekton](https://cloud.ibm.com/devops/pipelines/tekton/c2cd6a8d-ea5a-47b0-913e-cd172d63833f?env_id=ibm:yp:eu-de).
+We have added support for a prerelease [pipeline on Tekton](https://cloud.ibm.com/devops/pipelines/tekton/c2cd6a8d-ea5a-47b0-913e-cd172d63833f?env_id=ibm:yp:eu-de).

 We support [RC]("https://nodejs.org/download/rc") & [NIGHTLY]("https://nodejs.org/download/nightly") versions.

 If you would like to test something against a prerelease locally, follow these instructions: